E-F-A/v3/README.md

 For more information go to http://www.efa-project.org & http://www.esva-community.com

-E.F.A V3 is an rebuild of the previous ESVA, the same components are used but are all updated to the latest version.
+E.F.A V3 is a rebuild of the previous ESVA; the same components are used whenever possible but are all updated to the latest version.